 Whether it’s developmental change or health challenges the first year is loaded with one step forward, two steps backward experiences for parents and little ones.

-Again, Fran says this is the normal ‘dance’ parents are babies have signed up for.
+Again, Fran says this is the normal ‘dance’ parents with babies have signed up for.

 “These are normal experiences for parents and babies that we can’t avoid, that are going to make us really, really tired,” she stresses.